efeefe/is/pages/concepts/03.save-this-thing/item-opendott.md

     limit: 10
 ---

-An app / website with a geo-referenced open directory of shops, professionals and groups that offer alternatives to reuse materials.
+A website with a geo-referenced open directory of shops, professionals and groups that offer alternatives to reuse materials.

 ===

 ### Description

-Geo-referenced and user evaluated open directory of repair professionals, zero waste initiatives (community repair, upcycling, swap shops, etc), craftspeople, hardware stores, maker spaces, charity shops, recycling points, etc.
+Save this Thing is a geo-referenced and user evaluated open directory of repair professionals, zero waste initiatives (community repair, upcycling, swap shops, etc), craftspeople, hardware stores, maker spaces, charity shops, recycling points, etc.

 ### Open Questions

+- How best to implement user-based trust/reputation systems?
+Karma / testimonials.
+- Can any one professional be listed by someone involuntarily?

 ### Sketches

+! to come

 ### Main target groups